History of AfriCat: From Enemies to Friends

 For many years, AfriCat was best known for running the largest cheetah and leopard rescue and release program in the world.
 Its groundbreaking work on Okonjima Reserve showed that rehabilitated cheetahs can adapt to different environments and learn how to survive in the wild.

 Okonjima Nature Reserve and the AfriCat Carnivore Care Centre continue to provide refuge to cats who were already a part of the rehabilitation program prior to 2019.
 Scientists conduct research to learn more about the behavior of carnivores in a closed reserve.
-This information is used to improve the management of similar reserves throughout Africa.
+They share their findings to improve the work of similar reserves throughout Africa.